 DISCLOSURE: Noelle Copeland RDH is the oral care specialist and dental consultant to the Brilliant and Baby Buddy oral care lines through Compac Industries.
 See terms below

-Each electric toothbrush should have specific instructions created by the manufacturer, and the instructions need to be followed for optimum results and safety.
+Each electric toothbrush should include specific instructions created by the manufacturer.
+These instructions need to be followed for optimum results and safety.
 Not only can an electric toothbrush damage teeth if used incorrectly, so can a manual toothbrush, for that matter.
 Just like so many other areas in life, “operator error” accounts for a lot of mishaps, misfortunes, and negative side effects.

 Electric toothbrushes can clean the teeth and gums in 2 ways.

 - The mechanical force of the bristles being moved back and forth on a tooth’s surface.
 This is the most effective way of cleaning teeth

 - The creation of “fluid dynamics”happens when an electric toothbrush motor produces higher frequency brush strokes and vibrations that emanate from the bristles.
 This action agitates the fluid surrounding the teeth and creates fluid dynamics that help to disrupt and destroy plaque and bacteria beyond where the bristles touch.